migmm/librarian/README.md

 | `/vendor/delete/{id}`         | DELETE      | Delete vendor from database.                                   |

-All endpoints uses local host url http://localhost:8080/ If you want a more complete description of the endpoints and how to use it go to the section below.
+All endpoints uses a local host url http://localhost:8080/ If you want a more complete description of the endpoints and how to use it go to the section below.

 ### Swagger documentation